-This theory underlined the successful development of ChoiceRail, which embraces the concept of mixed mode journey planning, and which is discussed in detail here.
+This theory underlined the successful development of ChoiceRail, which embraces the concept of mixed mode journey planning.

 With the prototype ChoiceRail mixed mode planner paving the way, the stage is set for the development of new journey planning systems that utilise effective user interfaces that overcome the issue of travellers needing to juggle several different road and public transport planners on their desktop screens (such actions are near impossible on a smartphone screen).
 In this way, these systems will also help encourage people out of their cars and onto public transport for significant parts of their journeys.

 Printed publicity – for so long the corner stone of passenger information in the public transport industry – is changing.
 Indeed, it is increasingly looking to incorporate interactive elements.
 Near Field Communication (NFC) and Quick Response (QR) codes are becoming ever more common at bus stops and stations, and these tools enable printed materials to be enhanced with specific information – while also enabling traditional blended schedule data to be blended with real-time elements.

 Reports of the death of printed publicity have been greatly exaggerated – to paraphrase Mark Twain.
 Yet if you are to build and deliver the successful and cost-effective passenger information solutions and systems of the future for your passengers, it is critical that you utilise tools that enable you to create modern, interactive printed materials; but at a lower cost than previously.